 How to get from Rome to Pompeii by train

-There are no direct trains from Rome to Pompeii, but the route itself is quite straightforward.
+There are usually no direct trains from Rome to Pompeii, but the route itself is quite straightforward.
 You'll only have to change trains once, in Salerno or Naples.
 Take a high-speed train from Roma Termini, and complete the last leg of the journey on a regional train.

 The route via Salerno is simpler if you're new to Italy, as the station is much smaller and finding your connection is very easy.
 Your end destination is Trenitalia’s Pompeii station, which is a few minutes away from the old town centre.

 Trains from Rome to Naples

 Take a Frecciarossa high-speed train from Roma Termini, which is right in the heart of the city, and you’ll be in Napoli Centrale in about an hour.
 Forty-one trains run daily from 07:00 to 23:20, and at peak times they’re running every 15 minutes.
 You can also depart from Roma Tiburtina – you’ll be in Naples in about 1h 30m if you travel with Frecciarossa.

 Trains from Naples to Pompeii